mrbusche/matthewbusche.com/_posts/2016-09-05-finding-data-that-falls-within-a-date-range-for-a-date-range.md

     WHERE ((depDateTime BETWEEN #startDate# AND #endDate#)
         OR (arvDateTime BETWEEN #startDate# AND #endDate#))

 This works great for most trips, but what if the person departs on 8/31 and returns on 9/3?
 The current WHERE statement will not return them as a result.
-I fiddled with dozens of scenarios until I realized it&#8217;s pretty simple.
+I fiddled with dozens of scenarios until I realized it's pretty simple.
 For the user to not show with the current logic their trip needs to begin before the startDate and end after the endDate, so it required one additional OR statement

     WHERE ((depDateTime BETWEEN #startDate# AND #endDate#)
         OR (arvDateTime BETWEEN #startDate# AND #endDate#)